-Participants do not “sign in” or register with Open Book at an Open Book Group session.
-At each session, a list of just first names of the Participants is taken by the Lead Reader and provided to the Open Book staff and Directors as part of a report on how the session went We call these reports “Session Reports”.
+Participants do not “sign in” or register with Open Book at an in person Open Book Group session.
+At each session, a list of just first names of the Participants is taken by the Lead Reader and provided to the Open Book staff and Directors as part of a report on how the session went.
+We call these reports “Session Reports”.

 Intermittently, Participants are asked to complete forms providing feedback.
 Such “Feedback Forms” do not request any identifiable information about the Participant (and indeed ask the Participant not to provide any).

 From time to time information about the physical or mental health of a Participant (“Participant Health Information”) can sometimes be separately provided by the Participant him or her self, by a friend or family member, support worker or by another organisation with which the Participant is also involved and with whom Open Book liaises for the purposes of the group sessions or outings.
 This is not instigated by Open Book.
 Such information tends to be shared with Open Book where the Participant has particular concerns or needs.

 In relation to Participants from the prison population, Open Book is not advised of the particular convictions held by the various Participants.
 The Prison will provide a register for the Lead Reader to complete.
 It remains with the Prison at all times and will provide no more information to the Lead Reader than the name of the Participant.